-- Captain America and the Avengers - The arcade and NES versions, both by Data East. were released simultaneously by the end of 1991.
-While the arcade version was a 4-player belt-scrolling beat-'em-up where players could play as Cap, Iron Man, Hawkeye and The Vision, the NES version was a side-scrolling platform game where only Cap and Hawkeye were the playable characters and the game's objective was to rescue the other two.
-Data East later released a port of the arcade for the Sega Genesis in 1992.
+- Captain America and the Avengers was released simultaneously in arcades and on the NES by Data East at the end of 1991.
+While the arcade version was a 4-player beat-'em-up where players could play as Cap, Iron Man, Hawkeye and The Vision, the NES version was a side-scrolling platform game where only Cap and Hawkeye were playable and their objective was to rescue the other two.
+Data East later released a port of the arcade game for the Sega Genesis in 1992.

 - Mindscape later released a set of versions for the SNES, Game Boy and Game Gear.
-While the SNES version was another port of the arcade game, the portable versions were not belt-scrollers but completely 2D.
+While the SNES version was also a port of the arcade game, the portable versions were actually side-scrolling platformers.

 - Castlevania (NES) and Vampire Killer (MSX2) were released in Japan under the same title (Akumajō Dracula) a month apart, with the same packaging art.
 While they have very similar stage designs, Vampire Killer focuses more on exploration, as the player's goal is to uncover hidden items in each stage and find the key to the stage's exit.

-- Daikatana - The Game Boy Color version is a top-down action RPG that was better received than the critically-panned computer FPS it was based on.
+- Daikatana on the Game Boy Color is a top-down action RPG that was better received than the critically-panned computer FPS it was based on.

 - Daiva, a space-themed war simulation game by T&E Soft, was released for seven different platforms (all the major Japanese 8-bit computers plus the Famicom and PC-98) throughout 1986 to 1987.
 Each version featured completely different scenario starring a different protagonist.

-- Dizzy Kwik Snax - The Commodore 64 version is a completely different game to the ZX Spectrum original.
+- Dizzy Kwik Snax is a completely different game on the Commodore 64 to the ZX Spectrum original.
 On the Spectrum version you have to push blocks to squash monsters on a single screen, on the Commodore version you have to collect Fluffles and guide them to the exit in a side-scrolling gameplay.

-- Donald Duck: Goin' Qu@ckers - There were several versions for multiple platforms.
+- Donald Duck: Goin' Qu@ckers had several versions for multiple platforms.

 - Nintendo 64, Dreamcast, PC: practically the same, just some graphical improvements for the latter two, and cutscenes in CGI instead of the game's engine.